VirgilSecurity/virgil-ratchet-x/README.md

 After Alice generates and stores the chat session, Bob also has to:
 - start the chat session by running the `startNewSessionAsReceiver` function
-- decrypt the encrypted message using the using the `decrypt` SDK function
+- decrypt the encrypted message using the `decrypt` SDK function

 ```swift
 import VirgilCryptoRatchet